At 94, Mahathir still punching in Malaysia's political fray

 Mahathir said the United States should “think twice” before giving Malaysia back the money recovered from its anti-kleptocracy probe, as the party accused of graft at 1MDB was back in power.

-Next month, Mahathir said he plans to seek re-election as chairman of his Bersatu party, but he expects Muhyiddin, the party’s president, to challenge him.
+Next month, Mahathir said he plans to seek re-election as chairman of his Bersatu party.
+He expects Muhyiddin, as party president, to be challenged by others.

 Muhyiddin’s move against Mahathir stemmed from fears that the coalition was losing Malay support due to the presence of ethnic-Chinese politicians.
 He also did not want Anwar to take over from Mahathir, sources have told Reuters.

-Note: (This version of the story corrects paragraph 15 to clarify Mahathir’s comments on party polls)